 The pioneers knew how vital self-healing is when you live miles away from civilization.
 Nearly every community had a natural healer who mastered the use of plants in healing.
 They studied the plants that grew around their settlements and they learned how to use them for the good of their communities.

-Garlic is one of nature’s gift that can be found all over the world.
+Garlic is one of nature’s gifts that can be found all over the world.
 It has been used for thousands of years as a natural remedy.
 Garlic or Allium sativum has antibacterial, anti-fungal and anti-viral properties.
 The Chinese were the first to discover that it is also an immune stimulant and a powerful antioxidant.

 What is antibiotic garlic tincture?